-All motor vehicles driven by students for school transportation must be registered with the Campus Safety Office, phone number (269) 471-3321.
-The motor vehicle registration fee is \$10, payable to Campus Safety of Andrews University.
+All motor vehicles driven by students for school transportation must be registered with the Andrews University Campus Safety Office, phone number (269) 471-3321.
+The motor vehicle registration fee is \$10.
+(See registration instructions on pg.
+106 of this Sourcebook.)